marwannelsayed/DocEx/README.md

 ## 🧠 Model Architecture

-The classifier uses a 4-layer neural network:
+The classifier uses a 4-layer neural network for binary classification:

 ```
 Input (5000 TF-IDF features)